GSandhu2/ASmartMusicRecommender/README.md

 - No local sound analysis for now.

 To install:
-- Clone repository into IntelliJ and set Java level to 19.
+- Clone repository into the most recent available version of IntelliJ and set Java level to 19.
 - May have to restart or click a button to sync Maven dependencies.
 - (Important) Email ethancar@uw.edu with your Spotify email so I can give you access to the Spotify API, otherwise you'll see an authorization error in the console.
 Spotify only allows "a maximum of 25 users in develoment mode".